wavefrontHQ/wavefront-spring-boot/README.md

         <version>0.5.3</version>
       </dependency>
     ```
-    Or if you are using Gradle add the following dependencies to the `build.gradle` file:
+    If you are using Gradle add the following dependencies to the `build.gradle` file:

     ```
     dependencies {